-THE impact of IoT on many aspects of life, being they industry, logistic or everyday use, is growing quickly.
-New promising use cases are constantly added, supported by new and smarter technologies, better energy-efficient devices and communication technologies.
+THE IMPACT of IoT on many aspects of life, being they industry, logistic or everyday use, is growing quickly.
+New promising use cases are constantly added, supported by new and smarter technologies, better energy-efficient devices

+Manuscript received December 23, 2020; revised April 1, 2021; accepted May 6, 2021.
+Date of publication May 26, 2021; date of current version August 23, 2021.
+This work was supported in part by the NATO Science for Peace and Security (SPS) Programme, in the framework of the Project "Dynamic Architecture Based on UAVs Monitoring for Border Security and Safety" under Grant SPS G5428.
+(Corresponding author: Marco Centenaro.)

+Marco Centenaro is with the System Solutions and Innovation Department, Athonet S.r.l., 35060 Bolzano Vicentino, Italy (e-mail: marco.centenaro.it@ieee.org).

+Cristina E. Costa is with the Center for Information and Communication Technology, Fondazione Bruno Kessler, 38123 Trento, Italy (e-mail: ccosta@fbk.eu).

+Fabrizio Granelli and Claudio Sacchi are with the Department of Information Engineering and Computer Science (DISI), University of Trento, 38150 Trento, Italy, and also with the Research Unit (University of Trento), Consorzio Nazionale Interuniversitario per le Telecomunicazioni, 43124 Parma, Italy (e-mail: fabrizio.granelli@unitn.it; claudio.sacchi@unitn.it).

+Lorenzo Vangelista is with the Department of Information Engineering, University of Padova, 35131 Padova, Italy, and also with the Research Unit (University of Padova), Consorzio Nazionale Interuniversitario per le Telecomunicazioni, 43124 Parma, Italy (e-mail: lorenzo.vangelista@unipd.it).
+Digital Object Identifier 10.1109/COMST.2021.3078433 and communication technologies.
 As a matter of fact, IoT looks set for becoming one of the key technologies in our future.
-Smart and connected objects are able to massively collect valuable data for supporting informed decisions, reducing operational costs through automation (in industry and home), tracking
+Smart and connected objects are able to massively collect valuable data for supporting informed decisions, reducing operational costs through automation (in industry and home), tracking objects and materials, monitoring assets and environmental parameters, enabling more effective and innovative healthcare solutions.

-Manuscript received Month XY, 2020; revised Month XY, 202; accepted Month XY, 202.

-This work was partially funded by NATO Science for Peace and Security (SPS) Programme, in the framework of the project SPS G5428 "Dynamic Architecture based on UAVs Monitoring for Border Security and Safety."
-The research activities presented in this paper fall within the field of interest of the IEEE AESS technical panel on Glue Technologies for Space Systems.

-- M. Centenaro is with Athonet S.r.l., 35060 Bolzano Vicentino, Italy.
-E-mail: marco.centenaro.it@ieee.org - C. Costa is with the Center for Information and Communication Technology, Fondazione Bruno Kessler, 38123 Trento, Italy.
-E-mail: ccosta@fbk.eu - F. Granelli and C. Sacchi are with the University of Trento, Dept. of Information Engineering and Computer Science (DISI), 38150 Trento, Italy, and with the Consorzio Nazionale Interuniversitario per le Telecomunicazioni (CNIT), 43124 Parma, Italy.
-E-mail: {fabrizio.granelli, claudio.sacchi}@unitn.it - L. Vangelista is with the Department of Information Engineering (DEI), University of Padova, 35131 Padova, Italy, and with CNIT, 43124 Parma, Italy.
-E-mail: lorenzo.vangelista@unipd.it objects and materials, monitoring assets and environmental parameters, enabling more effective and innovative healthcare solutions.
 Besides data collection, interconnecting things creates an ecosystem where cooperation and federation are key for optimizing processes and improving reliability.
 The advances of other emerging technologies such as federated machine learning or edge computing promise to well integrate in this scenario, and bring added-value benefits.